 Final Defense.
 A final public oral examination, usually over the general field of the dissertation is required of every candidate for the doctorate.
 It may be scheduled a suitable time after the dissertation (not necessarily the final copy) has been read by the advisory committee.
-The TTU Graduate School requires three weeks notification prior to the oral examination.
+The dissertation copy is typically provided to the committee two weeks prior to the oral examination.
 The required Doctoral Exam/Defense Notification Form noting the time, place, and other information pertaining to the examination is available on the GSBS website.
 The examination is conducted by the advisory committee and a representative of the GSBS Dean.
 All members of the committee participate fully in the examination and cast a vote.
 Faculty members other than members of the committee, including the Dean's representative, may participate in the examination, but have no vote in determining the outcome.
 At the conclusion of the examination, the Chairperson of the advisory committee will send the Dissertation Oral Signature Defense Form to the GSBS Office, giving the result of the examination.